How to Find the Best Commercial Mortgage Lenders

 Related to the previous point, banks and other direct lenders have little flexibility in the loans they offer.
 Realistically, this is especially true when banks look at your risk factors and judge you unfavorably.
 Frequently, a mortgage broker’s network will include entrepreneurial direct lenders who might be willing bend or break from the standard underwriting norms.
 Of course, that’s the best way to obtain a highly customized commercial mortgage.

 Speaking of saving time, banks and other direct lenders are notorious for slow progress.
 Really, if you want a guaranteed loan from a bank, you might be waiting for six months or more.
-Clearly this is not viable to many real estate developers and investors.
+Clearly this is not viable for many real estate developers and investors.
 Usually, you’ll find a good loan broker who can close on a mortgage much faster than a direct lender can.